adenearnshaw/quizzes/gameshows/Gameshow Quiz.md

 1. Any capital city of any country that is either wholly or partly in Europe.
-We will only accept answers that are the offi cial capital city and the country must be a member of the United Nations in its own right.
+We will only accept answers that are the official capital city and the country must be a member of the United Nations in its own right.